 Processor (Primary)

 (AER-LORA-SW18) The local processor for the Hub design will be the ATSAMA5D27-D1G.
 This unit is a System-in-Package that incorporates some of the more complex layout issues, like DDR memory routing, onto a single chip.
-This gets us the performance we need without overcomlicating the eval design.
+This gets us the performance we need without overcomplicating the evaluation design.

 Command Message Protocol (Primary)